JAlcocerT/JAlcocerT/content/blog/outro-kindle.md

 title: "Kindle, ebooks 101, notes and Pandoc"
 date: 2025-09-17
 draft: false
-tags: ["Katex vs Typst","kindle modding","ebook Notes Knowledge Base","sell-your-ebook","Affine"]
+tags: ["Katex vs Typst","kindle modding","ebook Notes Knowledge Base","sell-your-ebook","Affine","kener"]
 description: 'Create your ebook and sell it on your website.
 Clear the chaos with Perplexity or notebookllm?'
 url: 'kindle-clippings-knowledge-base'
 ---